Galil-AI/galil-ai.github.io/README.md

 ### Visualizations of Learned Behaviours

+Q: *What am I looking at here?* <br>
+A: In each pair of figures, **GalilAI** performs the same action sequence in two different environments, trying to detect an OOD causal factor whilst remaining invariant to an in-distribution causal factor it has already been trained on.
+Here, we are interested in the interpretability of these learned action sequences, and how they lead to different observations depending on the assumed value of the OOD causal factor.

+<p>&nbsp;</p>

 | Normal Gravitational Environment | High Gravitational Environment |
 | -------------------------------- | ------------------------------ |
 | ![Normal](/data/behaviors/hopper-gravity/hopper-mass1.20-gravity-15.7-trainEnv-true-measureFall.gif) | ![High](/data/behaviors/hopper-gravity/hopper-mass1.20-gravity-15.7-testEnv-true-measureFall.gif) |